Taxation of individuals in Cyprus

 c. the beginning of first employment in Cyprus is from 1st January 2022 and afterwards.

-The deduction is applicable for 17 tax years, counting from the year the employment begins.
+The deduction is applicable for 17 tax years or until this tax deduction is withdrawn, whichever comes earlier, counting from the year the employment begins.

 If the above deduction is claimed, then the deduction in paragraph (b) below cannot be claimed.